By: Amin Momen

 So ask yourself: are you really an expert?

 You scoff, but think about this one carefully.
 Most people think they are experts.
 An expert is not someone who is just capable of bombing down the mountain.

-So, to my skiing friends and clients out there, as winter season comes to an end and the perfect time for investing in ski boots has come, make the best future investment for your partner and treat them (or yourself!) to a gorgeous pair of ski boots.
+So, to my skiing friends and clients out there, as winter season comes to an end and the perfect time for investing in ski boots has come, make the best future investment for next season and treat yourself to a gorgeous pair of ski boots.

 Oh, and if you’re interested in heading out to any of the ski resorts I’ve mentioned here, perhaps for a ski weekend that combines time on the mountain with a trip to one of the famous boot doctors, we can make it happen for you.